reasonmethis/docdocgo-core/README.md

 ## Research Commands

-We'll first provide a "cheatsheet" of all of the research options, and then go over them individually and provide more detailed information.
+There are now two modes of research: "heatseek" (for finding just that perfect website) and "regular" (for compiling information from multiple websites).
+Let's first provide a "cheatsheet" of all of the research options, and then go over them individually and provide more detailed information.

 >_KB_ stands for _knowledge base_, also known as a _collection_.